DNS security issues

 The DNS protocol works very quickly because it relies on pre-existing and constantly updated domain mappings.
 This way the user does not even notice the “translation” process from letters to numbers, and, once the site name is typed in, the DNS resolver looks it up in its local cash or, if not available locally, queries a DNS server directly and then redirects the user to the site.
 This all happens in fractions of a second.

->> FlashStart protects you from a wide array of threats and blocks access to malicious sites → Try it now
+>> FlashStart protects you from a wide array of threats and blocks access to malicious sites → Request a quotation or try it now

 2. Why attack DNS protocol?